-- 1. Explicit Shutdown: An endpoint sends a CONNECTION_CLOSE frame to initiate a connection termination.
-An endpoint may send a GOAWAY frame to the peer prior to a CONNECTION_CLOSE to indicate that the connection will soon be terminated.
-A GOAWAY frame signals to the peer that any active streams will continue to be processed, but the sender of the GOAWAY will not initiate any additional streams and will not accept any new incoming streams.
-On termination of the active streams, a CONNECTION_CLOSE may be sent.
-If an endpoint sends a CONNECTION_CLOSE frame while unterminated streams are active (no FIN bit or RST_STREAM frames have been sent or received for one or more streams), then the peer must assume that the streams were incomplete and were abnormally terminated. - 2.
+- 1. Explicit Shutdown: An endpoint sends a CONNECTION\CLOSE frame to terminate the connection.
+An endpoint MAY use application-layer mechanisms prior to a CONNECTION\CLOSE to indicate that the connection will soon be terminated.
+On termination of the active streams, a CONNECTION\CLOSE may be sent.
+If an endpoint sends a CONNECTION\CLOSE frame while unterminated streams are active (no FIN bit or RST\STREAM frames have been sent or received for one or more streams), then the peer must assume that the streams were incomplete and were abnormally terminated. - 2.
 Implicit Shutdown: The default idle timeout is a required parameter in connection negotiation.
 The maximum is 10 minutes.
 If there is no network activity for the duration of the idle timeout, the connection is closed.
-By default a CONNECTION_CLOSE frame will be sent.
+By default a CONNECTION\CLOSE frame will be sent.
 A silent close option can be enabled when it is expensive to send an explicit close, such as mobile networks that must wake up the radio. - 3.
-Abrupt Shutdown: An endpoint may send a Public Reset packet at any time during the connection to abruptly terminate an active connection.
-A Public Reset packet SHOULD only be used as a final recourse.
-Commonly, a public reset is expected to be sent when a packet on an established connection is received by an endpoint that is unable decrypt the packet.
-For instance, if a server reboots mid-connection and loses any cryptographic state associated with open connections, and then receives a packet on an open connection, it should send a Public Reset packet in return.
-(TODO: articulate rules around when a public reset should be sent.)
+Stateless Reset: An endpoint that loses state can use this procedure to cause the connection to terminate early, see Section 7.8 for details.